adenner/linuxcounter.new/README.md

 Description
 -----------

-The New LinuxCounter Project was created in order to revive and replace the good old linux counter project on counter.li.org.
+The LinuxCounter Project was created in order to revive and replace the good old linux counter project on counter.li.org.
 Since January 11, 2012 counter.li.org redirects directly to linuxcounter.net and thus, linuxcounter.net is the only and main real linux counter with the greatest userbase.

 The original Linux Counter was run by a nonprofit membership organization called the Linux Counter Project.
 This organization was created on May 1, 1999, taking over the running of the counter from Harald Tveit Alvestrand, who has been running the project since 1993.
 Harald Alvestrand is chief executive officer of the organization.